samthor/thrift-tools/README.md

 Building and bundling [Parquet's header definition](https://github.com/apache/parquet-format/blob/master/src/main/thrift/parquet.thrift), along with the needed boilerplate to read from a buffer, adds about ~16k (~3.5k gzipped) to your bundle.
 This size mostly comes from retaining all the names of fields.

+## A Note On Integers

+This code doesn't use `bigint`, so will explode if you operate on numbers greater than 53 bits (JS' limit).
+If this _actually_ hurts you in practice let me know.

 ## Unsupported Features

 These tools don't yet support: